-All accounts are created based on a NetID and the username must be unique.
-The NetID you use to login to this site will be the name/owner of the Linux account that gets created.
-Do not login with a personal NetID if the intent is to create a department Linux user account.
-If you do not already have a suitable department NetID, you must request a department NetID before you can use this site to create a department Linux account.
+All Linux accounts are created with a unique NetID, which will be the name/owner of the Linux account.
+Do not create an account with a personal NetID if the intent is to create a departmental account.
+If you do not already have a suitable departmental NetID, you must request a departmental NetID before you can use this site to create a departmental Linux account.

-†As with all multi-user systems, the available resources are shared by all users.
-OIT has placed reasonable restrictions, per user, on those resources to foster a positive user experience.
+- The available resources are shared by all users, as with all multi-user systems.
+OIT has placed reasonable user restrictions on those resources to foster a positive user experience.
 Periodically admins must take more severe actions to ensure the well-being of the majority.

-After you have created a Linux account, you can log in to the Linux server with any SSH client (e.g., PuTTY) or SFTP client (e.g., WinSCP, Cyberduck or FileZilla).
-If you are already familiar with these tools, you can connect to your account using the information below.
-Detailed instructions are available in an OIT Knowledge Base.
+You can log in to the Linux server with any SSH client (e.g., PuTTY) or SFTP client (e.g., WinSCP, Cyberduck, or FileZilla) using the information below.
+Detailed instructions are available in an OIT Knowledge Base article.

 Port: 22 (SSH)